openstack/operations-guide/doc/source/ops-user-facing-operations.rst

 .. code-block:: console

-   $ openstck server create --flavor 2 --key-name mykey \
+   $ openstack server create --flavor 2 --key-name mykey \
      --block-device-mapping vda=13:::0 boot-from-vol-test

 Read more detailed instructions for launching an instance from a